Middleton, Milton Keynes

-Middleton is a district of Milton Keynes, Buckinghamshire, England, and part of the historic civil parish of Milton Keynes (which predates the 1967 foundation of the "new city").
-The district is centred on Milton Keynes Village, the village that gave its name to the City of Milton Keynes, which surrounds it extensively.
-The village also gives its name to the local civil parish, of which Middleton is the more populated district.
+Middleton is an area of Milton Keynes, a city in Buckinghamshire, England, and part of the civil parish of Broughton and Milton Keynes.
+Its historic centre is Milton Keynes Village, the village that in 1967 gave its name to the city of which it is now a small part.
 It is delineated by Childs Way to the north, Tongwell Street to the east, Chaffron Way to the south and Brickhill Street to the west.
 The River Ouzel runs diagonally through it, from west to north.